chroma-core/chroma/rust/mdac-service/README.md

 Modal builds `rust/Dockerfile.mdac` remotely.
 Its builder stage runs the release Cargo build, and its runtime stage copies `token_bucket_service` into the image.
+Merges to `main` that change the service or its build inputs deploy automatically to Modal's `main` environment through `.github/workflows/modal-mdac-deploy.yml`.
+The workflow can also be run manually against the `main` branch.

 Configuration comes from optional `CONFIG_PATH` YAML, overridden by `MDAC_` environment variables. `buckets` maps exact names to required `capacity` and